 Watermelon Benefits for Hepatitis C and Liver Cirrhosis

 Summertime is exciting for me becaus it is height of the fresh produce season.
-The warm sun promises we will have low prices and abundant nutrition in the produce aisle, or at local farmer’s markets.
-I’ve already had 3 watermelons this month!
+The warm sun promises us low prices and abundant nutrition in the produce aisle, or at the farmer’s markets.
+I’ve had 3 watermelons this month!
 Just for fun I looked up the nutritional content on the internet.
 Wow!
 I have always thought of watermelon as a poor man’s fruit.
 I guess that’s because they’re inexpensive and can feed a whole house full plus company.
 They also make for great entertainment what with the seed spitting contests or throwing the rinds to the neighbor’s pigs.
 (I don’t know if they wanted us to, but we did it anyway just to watch em waller over to the fence)

 I grew up on fresh produce.
 My Granddaddy and his brothers had a wholesale produce market.
 I spent many childhood days watching the trucks come and go from the dock.
-I played in the big walk-in coolers, climbing up boxes of grapefruit, apples, and big burlap sacks full of potatoes.
+I played in the big walk-in coolers, climbed up boxes of grapefruit, apples, and big burlap sacks full of potatoes.
 There were Jubilee and Rattlesnake watermelons from Georgia and Florida.
 But nothing was better than when the Black Diamond Watermelons start coming north in those big trucks.
 It is still the delight of every Okie.

 Oklahoman’s pride themselves on eating good watermelon.
 The trouble is that the biggest ones come from Hope, Arkansas or from Texas.
 It’s the truth.
 Granddaddy said so.
 He saw a 75 lb watermelon one time.
 He would have loved the internet.
 He always told us kids that the best thing in the world for you was good fruit and plenty of it.
 What he didn’t know was just how right he was.

 Antioxidants – Carotinoids such as lycopene are found in leafy green vegetables, but guess which fruit has even more?
 Yep.
 It’s a watermelon.
 I wonder if Granddaddy knew that powerful antioxidants were hidden in fruits and vegetables?
 I don’t think the word antioxidant was around then actually.
 There is no way he could have known that watermelon has the highest concentration of lycopene that is found in fresh produce.
 One cup has over 7,000 micrograms of carotinoids!
-But nobody in our family died of prostate or breast cancer.
-Oh yeah.
-And lycopene also helps with cardiovascular and heart disease.
-That’s 3 points for portal hypertension.

 Vitamins always make their show in fresh produce and they are plentiful in watermelon!
 Vitamin A and C are important, but there is also a lot of B6 which is one of the things we need to convert protein to energy.
 So by eating watermelon, you are helping your liver, which has problems with that protein metabolism.
 And guess what?
 If you have some brain fog moments, just eat some more delicious fruit because B6 also helps brain function.